-If you’re working on a desktop computer, you might consider replacing your old CRT with an ultra-thin LCD-LED monitor, such as the widescreen Samsung EX2220.
-It saves space, produces high-quality images, and reduces eye strain.
-These monitors also use up to 40 percent less power than conventional CRTs, and because they generate less heat, you might save on air conditioning costs as well!
+If you’re working on a desktop computer, you might consider replacing your old CRT with an uber-productive Central Station monitor, such as the widescreen Samsung CA750.
+It saves space, produces high-quality images, reduces eye strain, and practically connects all your devices centrally, and if possible, wirelessly.
+These monitors also use up to 50 percent less power than conventional CRTs, and because they generate less heat, you might save on air conditioning costs as well!

 Ideas for Small Spaces

 If you’re tight on space, many printers boast compact design yet still deliver essential features, including fast print speed and large paper capacity.
 If you choose a wireless printer, you can place it almost anywhere in your home.
 That’s especially helpful if your home office is small, or if you have to share a network with anyone else in your household.
 Multifunction printers, which can copy, scan and fax, are another space-saving idea.